metaclass-nl/MetaclassAuthenticationGuardBundle/README.md

 information may still be extractable by timing.
 Furthermore, the measures against timing attacks where not tested for practical effectiveness.

-The web based administration user interface is experimental, requires doctrine/doctrine-bundle and is currenly only in English and Dutch (Please clone me on Github and add your own language translation!).
+The web based administration user interface is currenly only in English and Dutch (Please clone me on Github and add your own language translation!).

 0.3.* versions are tested with Symfony 2.3 and 2.6.